MouhebGhabri/RHCSA-Training/UnderstaningAndUsingEssentialsTools.md

-Here's a summarized version of the "Basic Shell Skills" chapter in markdown format for a `README.md` file, with all relevant commands included:
+Here's the corrected version of the "Basic Shell Skills" chapter in markdown format for a `README.md` file, with all relevant commands included:

 ```md
 # **RHCSA (EX200) TRAINING**